Cases of childhood myopia, or nearsightedness, are on the rise. About 42% of Americans now have myopia.

 There are some drawbacks to ortho-k.
 Some children have trouble adjusting to the hard lenses because they can seem uncomfortable at first.
 Also, wearing any lenses overnight carries a much higher risk than daytime wear of an infection called infectious keratitis, which can cause blindness.
 Since the lenses are reused, they require thorough cleaning and extra hygiene steps compared with disposable lenses.

 Your ophthalmologist or optometrist will evaluate your child’s vision and help you choose the right treatment for your child.

-Treatment options will depend on a number of factors including prescription level, eye sensitivity, personal compliance, hygiene, lifestyle and cost.
+Treatment options will depend on a number of factors including safety concerns, such as the increased risk of infections with Ortho-K, prescription level, eye sensitivity, personal compliance, hygiene, lifestyle and cost.
 Ortho-K and MiSight are the most expensive choices, costing between $1,000 to $4,000 per year.
 Low-dose atropine drops and multifocal contacts cost less than $1,000 for the entire duration of treatment.